alexwlchan/alexwlchan.net/src/_drafts/hover-states.md

 </svg>
 ```

-First I define a shape `envelopeIcon` which contains the shape of the envelope from the original design.
+First I define a shape `envelopeIcon` which uses that original `path`, and defines the shape of the element as a reusable group.
 Then I define [an SVG mask](/2021/inner-outer-strokes-svg/) `envelope` that blocks out the envelope shape.
 Finally, I define two shapes that actually get drawn: a `foreground` and a `background`.

+Here's a 3D view of the two shapes, so you can see more clearly how they form a set of layers:

+{%
+  inline_svg
+  filename="layers.svg"
+  class="dark_aware"
+%}

-Splitting the icon into two shapes gives me two elements that I can style independently.
+Now I have two elements that I can style independently.
 For example:

 ```